 Zoe Stasyshyn – Youth Wilderness Instructor

-Eric Jenks – Wilderness Instructor and Media Archvist
+Eric Jenks – Associate Director, Wilderness and Cultural Educator, Media Archivist

 Eric has worked or volunteered at Ndakinna since 1998.
 He is skilled at animal tracking, wilderness survival, Native American Storytelling and photography.
 Eric has studied animal tracking and wilderness survivial under James Bruchac, Vince Walsh, Jim Halfpenny, John Stokes and others across the country.
 He is certified in wilderness first aid, and CPR.
 Besides working at Ndakinna, Eric has shared his skills at other locations in the area, including Camp Northwoods, at Skidmore College, and the Boy Scout and Girl Scout troops of Schuylerville.
 He has also worked as an outdoor educator for C5 Los Angeles while based in Hyattville, WY.
-Eric graduated from Skidmore College in 2008 with a Bachelor of Arts in Environmental Studies concentrated in Biology and Music.
+Eric graduated from Skidmore College in 2008 with a Bachelor of Arts in Environmental Studies concentrated in Biology, as well as a major in Music.

 :: NDAKINNA EXECUTIVE OFFICERS & BOARD MEMBERS ::